 A good example of an O2O shopping strategy can be seen with Lancôme’s Chinese New Year gift machines.
-In order to receive the free gift, the customer needed to scan the QR Code on the machine and follow Lancôme’s official WeChat, after which they would receive a code used to redeem a CNY-themed gift box containing various product samples.
+In order to receive the free gift, the customer needed to scan the QR Code on the machine and follow Lancôme’s WeChat Official Account, after which they would receive a code used to redeem a CNY-themed gift box containing various product samples.
 The machines attracted long lines of Gen-Z shoppers for the free gift and WeChat-ready photos.

 Chinese consumer behavior #3 – The Powerful Woman